How I built Fluxer, a Discord-like chat app

 A polyglot backend sounds like a maintenance tax, and it can be.
 It pays off here because the three languages line up with three very different kinds of work, while the fast-moving majority of the app stays in just one of them.

-So the split is: keep the fast-moving majority in the language that lets me move fastest, and only pay for a specialised runtime where the work really needs one.
+So the split is: keep the fast-moving majority in the language that lets me move fastest, and use specialised runtimes only where the work needs them.
 A small team keeps moving while the parts that need to scale have room to scale.

 Why choose Erlang/OTP?